get-glu/glu/README.md

 - ✅ Track new versions of applications in source repositories (OCI, Helm etc) and trigger updates to target configuration repositories (Git).
 - ⌛️ Coordinate any combination of scheduled, event driven or manually triggered promotions from one environment to the next.
 - ⏳ Expose a single pane of glass to compare and manipulating the state of your resources in one environment to the next.
-- 🗓️ Export standardized telemetry which ties together your entire end to end CI/CD and promotion pipeline sequence of events.
+- 🗓️ Export standardized telemetry which ties together your entire end-to-end CI/CD and promotion pipeline sequence of events.

 ## Development